 - No challenge is permanent.
 One can always move past it.
 Things change and so will situations.
 Just be patient.

 - It is better to meet challenges and face them.
 Than to avoid and run away from them.

-- A challenge is successfully overcome only if learning from it is got and internalize.
+- A challenge is successfully overcome only if learnings from it is got and internalised.